dinhdiep/MONOD2/README.md

 ```

-## Required pre-installed software
+## Required software

+The following two software must be installed.

 1. [samtools version 1.2 or above](http://samtools.sourceforge.net/)
 2. [bedtools version 2.26 or above](http://bedtools.readthedocs.io/en/latest/)

 ## Important Notes

 MONOD2 is based on the idea described in Guo et al. 2017 Nature Genetics (doi:10.1038/ng.3805).
-Here, we have made significant modifications from the original methods and codes that was hosted on the [Supplementary Website](http://genome-tech.ucsd.edu/public/MONOD_NG_TR44413).
+However, we have made modifications from the original methods and codes that was originally hosted on the [Supplementary Website](http://genome-tech.ucsd.edu/public/MONOD_NG_TR44413).
+A copy of the original processed data, code, and supplementary tables are available here as well in the ng.3805 directory.
 Some notable modifications are listed below:

 1. The original code for Figure 2 was not producing the correct values from the Figure.
 Note that there are two errors in Figure 2 as follows: the epipolymorphism for panel 4 should be 0.9375 (the published figure have 0.375 due to mis-editing), the MHL value for panel 5 should be 0.1167 (the published figure have a rounded up value of 0.1200).

 2. The original comparison of AMF versus MHL at tissue specific regions were unfair because they used differentially methylated regions identified by MHL.
-In MONOD2 we use only the MHB regions overlapping with published tissue specific DMRs to compare AMF versus MHL.
+In MONOD2 we use the MHB regions overlapping with published tissue specific DMRs to make the comparison.

 3. The original method for tumor load estimation performed features selection without separation of test data (the plasma samples).
-In MONOD2 we identified the features using a subset of 50 normal plasma only, and test on the remaining normal and cancer patient plasma samples.
+In MONOD2 we identified the features using a subset of 50 normal plasma, and then computed tumor load on the remaining normal and cancer patient plasma samples.

-4. The original method for methylation haplotype load analysis of cf-DNA did not have proper separation of training and test data for features selection although in model building the training and test data were separated.
+4. The original method for classification of cf-DNA did not have proper separation of training and test data during features selection although in model building the training and test data were separated.
 We realized that this would heavily bias the results to the sample set.
 In MONOD2 we separated training and test data for both features selection and model building.

 ## Usage

 ### Extracting methylation haplotypes from sequence alignment files

 Sequence alignment files in BAM format should have the expected sam flags for Watson (forward) and Crick (reverse) strands.
-The code below will generate CpG haplotype files without clonal removal (any clonal remove must be done upstream).
+The code below will generate CpG haplotype files without clonal removal (any clonal removal must be performed upstream).

 ```
 bam2cghap.sh [cpg position file] [bam file] [output file prefix name]

 ```

 Run example

 ```
 ./scripts/bam2cghap.sh allcpg/cpg.small.txt.gz BAMfiles/Colon_primary_tumor_sept9_promoter.bam test

 ```
-The version 1 code is provided but user must specify RRBS or WGBS mode and can only use BAM that have been mapped to hg19.
-For RRBS and WGBS data are treated differently with the major difference in that reads which are considered clonal in WGBS would be removed in order to report only one haplotype.
+Version 1 code is provided but user must specify RRBS or WGBS mode and can only use BAM that have been mapped to hg19.
+RRBS and WGBS data are treated differently in that reads which are considered clonal in WGBS would be removed.

 Run RRBS example